google/benchmark/README.md

 `BENCHMARK_MAIN();` at the end of the source file and link against `-lbenchmark_main` to get the same default behavior.

-The benchmark library will reporting the timing for the code within the `for(...)` loop.
+The benchmark library will measure and report the timing for code within the `for(...)` loop.

 #### Platform-specific libraries
 When the library is built using GCC it is necessary to link with the pthread library due to how GCC implements `std::thread`.
-Failing to link to pthread will lead to runtime exceptions, not linker errors.
+Failing to link to pthread will lead to runtime exceptions (unless you're using libc++), not linker errors.
 See [issue #67](https://github.com/google/benchmark/issues/67) for more details.
-You can link to pthread by adding `-lpthread` to your linker command.
+You can link to pthread by adding `-pthread` to your linker command.
+Note, you can also use `-lpthread`, but there are potential issues with ordering of command line parameters if you use that.

 If you're running benchmarks on Windows, the shlwapi library (`-lshlwapi`) is also required.